 Syracuse University’s Art Workshops for Young People is a laboratory school taught by art education undergraduate and graduate students dually enrolled in the College of Visual and Performing Arts and School of Education.
 The art education students are supervised by the art education faculty.

 The workshop fee is $65 ($40 for each additional child) and includes all art supplies.
-Please bring cash or check (made out to Syracuse University) to the first session.
+Please bring cash or check (made out to Syracuse University) to the first session on September 16.
 Checks are preferred.

 Registration for the Fall 2017 workshops is now open and available online.